Eradicating Cervical Cancer

 Increasing screening and prevention are key components of the effort to eradicate cervical cancer.
 Since almost all cases of the disease are caused by human papillomavirus (HPV) infection, vaccines that protect against the virus could prevent the vast majority of cases.
 Moreover, regular Pap tests can catch – and lead to treatment of – the disease at the precancerous stage.

-Cervical cancer is among a number of cancers that can be caused by infections with pathogens – bacteria, viruses, and parasites, as explained in the AACR Cancer Progress Report 2017.
+Cervical cancer is among a number of cancers that can be caused by infections with pathogens – bacteria, viruses, and parasites.

 January is Cervical Cancer Awareness Month.